coreyward/sanity-pills/README.md

 (similar to default Sanity Studio behavior, less the warnings).

-This behaves more or less expected, converting the object into an array with the one notable callout being that `required: true` will result in `validation: Rule => Rule.required()` being included in the final field definition.
-This is a one-off shorthand for the most common validation scenario.
+This behaves more or less expected, converting the object into an array with the one notable callout being that `required` relies on the `validation` property on the field and specifying `validation` explicitly will override the `required` functionality (i.e. Sanity Pills will not merge them).
-Sanity Pills will not merge this in if you use `validation` directly, so please use one or the other for a given field.

 ### Validated image fields